repco-org/repco/docs/specs/repco-v01.md

 # 6. Glossary

-- ECB2.0 (European Cultural Backbone 2.0): A visionary initiative that aims to establish a digital infrastructure for cross-European collaboration and integration in the broadcasting industry.
+## ECB2.0 (European Cultural Backbone 2.0)

+A visionary initiative that aims to establish a digital infrastructure for cross-European collaboration and integration in the broadcasting industry.

+## Arso

-- Arso: A software development collective that is bringing expertise and experience to the ECB2.0 project.
+A software development collective that is bringing expertise and experience to the ECB2.0 project.
 With a focus on decentralized information and media preservation.

+## Repco codebase

-- Repco codebase: A versatile and robust software solution developed by Arso, which enables the import, preservation, and replication of information and media content.
+A versatile and robust software solution developed by Arso, which enables the import, preservation, and replication of information and media content.

+## CLI (Command-Line Interface)

-- CLI (Command-Line Interface): A tool provided by the Repco codebase to interact with the system.
+A tool provided by the Repco codebase to interact with the system.

-- IPLD (InterPlanetary Linked Data): A data format used by the Repco codebase to encode and organize imported data for easy accessibility and preservation.
+## IPLD (InterPlanetary Linked Data)

+A data format used by the Repco codebase to encode and organize imported data for easy accessibility and preservation.

-- IPFS (InterPlanetary File System): A decentralized file system that provides addressability for data stored within the Repco codebase via content IDs.
+## IPFS (InterPlanetary File System)

+A decentralized file system that provides addressability for data stored within the Repco codebase via content IDs.

+## GraphQL API

-- GraphQL API: An API provided by the Repco codebase that uses a GraphQL query language and supports various query and mutation operations.
+An API provided by the Repco codebase that uses a GraphQL query language and supports various query and mutation operations.

+## REST API

-- REST API: An API provided by the Repco codebase that uses a RESTful architecture for data retrieval and replication between Repco nodes.
+An API provided by the Repco codebase that uses a RESTful architecture for data retrieval and replication between Repco nodes.

+## Front-end prototype

-- Front-end prototype: A demo developed by Arso to showcase the capabilities of the Repco codebase, which provides an easy-to-use web user interface.
+A demo developed by Arso to showcase the capabilities of the Repco codebase, which provides an easy-to-use web user interface.

+## RFC 2119

-- RFC 2119: A document that defines the interpretation of key words used in the REPCO document such as "MUST", "MUST NOT", etc.
+A document that defines the interpretation of key words used in the REPCO document such as "MUST", "MUST NOT", etc.

+## Community Media

-* Community Media: Refers to media organizations and platforms that are owned, managed and controlled by the local community, and are aimed at serving the needs and interests of the community.
+Refers to media organizations and platforms that are owned, managed and controlled by the local community, and are aimed at serving the needs and interests of the community.

+## Media Repository

-* Media Repository: A digital database or storage system that contains a collection of links to media files and assets such as audio, video, images, and documents.
+A digital database or storage system that contains a collection of links to media files and assets such as audio, video, images, and documents.
 The media repository serves as a centralized location for storing, organizing, and retrieving media metadata.

+## Repco Node

-* Repco Node: A component which use the UCANs architecture and serves as a point of interaction between different components and external systems.
+A component which use the UCANs architecture and serves as a point of interaction between different components and external systems.
 A Repco Node can be thought of as a bridge that allows data to be exchanged between different systems and components.

-* Repco Domain data model: A representation of data specific to a particular domain or application, that defines the relationships between different data elements and the constraints on their values.
+## Repco Domain data model

+A representation of data specific to a particular domain or application, that defines the relationships between different data elements and the constraints on their values.

-* Repco Lower Data model: A data model that defines how data should be organized in containers, such as tables or arrays, and the relationships between the containers.
+## Repco Lower Data model

+A data model that defines how data should be organized in containers, such as tables or arrays, and the relationships between the containers.

+## Entity schema

-* Entity schema: A data model that defines the structure of a specific entity, such as a person or organization, and the relationships between its attributes.
+A data model that defines the structure of a specific entity, such as a person or organization, and the relationships between its attributes.

+## Canonical ID

-* Canonical ID: A unique identifier for an entity, such as a person or organization, that is used to refer to the entity across different systems and contexts.
+A unique identifier for an entity, such as a person or organization, that is used to refer to the entity across different systems and contexts.

+## Alternative ID

-* Alternative ID: A secondary identifier for an entity, used in cases where the Canonical ID is not available or applicable.
+A secondary identifier for an entity, used in cases where the Canonical ID is not available or applicable.
 The Alternative ID allows for the entity to be referred to in different ways in different systems or contexts.